charlottecaucheteux/style_transfer/README.md

 '-dd', '--data_dir'          Name of the data directory, compulsory '-sc', '--computeScalingFromScratch' False to use directly scalesParams.P to normalize the data, True to compute them from scratch, default = 'False'
-'-m', '--model'              Name of the model to use, either 'resnet' (ResNet18) or 'vgg16' '-gf', '--generate_features' False to used the features already computed, True to compute them from scratch, default = False
+'-m', '--model'              Name of the model to use, either 'resnet' (ResNet18) or 'vgg16' '-gf', '--generate_features' False to use the features already computed, True to compute them from scratch, default = False
 ```

 ## Acknowledgments